Sabina Shoal, Second Thomas Shoal to Half Moon Shoal, West of Palawan, Spratly Islands

 Second Thomas Shoal a.k.a., Ayungin Shoal in Filipino, Rén'ài Jiāo in Chinese and Bãi Cỏ Mây in Vietnamese, per Wikipedia, and is claimed by Philippines, China, Vietnam and Taiwan (ROC) and lies closest to Philippines (approximately 120 miles).
+This is less than 20 miles from Mischief Reef to the South East, about 110 degrees.

+The Second Thomas Shoal is underwater and undeveloped.
 We see a pristine set of reefs, and ships sailing around, and one ship sitting still.
 Photos from 5/15/2020.
 Ship location: 9°46'46"N 115°53’24

 On October 22, 2023, China accused a Philippine naval ship of trespassing into the area of the Nansha Islands and the Renai Reef, resulting in a collision of ships.